 - Misleading statements made by the police during the chemical test warning

-- Language barrier between the driver and the police officer
+- A language barrier between the driver and the police officer

-An adverse ruling at the chemical test refusal appeal hearing can be appealed to the Commonwealth Court of Pennsylvania.
+A driver may appeal an adverse ruling from the refusal appeal hearing to the Commonwealth Court of Pennsylvania.
 A driver who violates Pennsylvania’s implied consent law may be eligible for an ignition interlock limited license (IILL).
 I can review the facts and evidence in your case to determine the most effective legal strategy.

-If you are facing a driver’s license suspension due to a chemical test refusal in Bucks County, Montgomery County or the surrounding counties, it is critical to act quickly to defend your rights and protect your driving privileges.
+Are you facing a driver’s license suspension due to a chemical test refusal in Bucks County, Montgomery County, Delaware County, Chester County, or the surrounding Pennsylvania Counties?
+Acting quickly to defend your rights and protect your driving privileges is critical.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.